Local network connectivity for Outposts servers - AWS Outposts

 Each Outposts server requires a minimum uplink speed of 20 Mbps to the AWS Region.

-Local network interface (LNI) link traffic
+Local network interface link traffic

-Configure the LNI link port on your upstream network device as a standard access port to a VLAN on your local network.
+Configure the local network interface link port on your upstream network device as a standard access port to a VLAN on your local network.
 If you have more than one VLAN, configure all the ports on the upstream network device as trunk ports.
 Configure the port on your upstream network device to expect multiple MAC addresses.
 Each instance launched on the server will use a MAC address.
 Some network devices offer port-security features that will shut down a port that reports multiple MAC addresses.

 Note